Michigan Wolverines swimming and diving: Professional swimming

 Club Wolverine has always had an impressive squad of professional swimmers including many international superstars in the sport.
 Most notably, Michael Phelps trained on Club Wolverine for the four years leading up to the 2008 Beijing Olympics.

 Summer camps

 The Club Wolverine team in congruence with the University of Michigan Varsity Swimming program runs a week-long stay-away camp in the summer.
 This camp is intended to be for young, but competitive swimmers that are looking to improve their skills in an environment that provides relatively high intensity.
 These young swimmers are coached personally on technique, endurance and speed by the Coaching staff of the University's varsity team and by professional and college athletes themselves.
 Most young swimmers that attend the camps stay in the University dorms.
 Campers are given opportunities to have fun by playing games, watching movies, and meeting inspiring athletes at the autograph signing and game night.

-Diving program

-The University of Michigan Varsity Diving Team is an integral part of both swimming teams.
-The diving team has a rich history.
-Dick Kimball, an alumnus and Olympic diving coach, retired as diving coach in 2002.